Cosmicflows-4: acknowledgements

 \section{acknowledgements}

 We thank an anonymous referee for a gracious review.
-Funding over the many years of the {\it Cosmicflows} project has been provided by the US National Science Foundation grant AST09-08846, the National Aeronautics and Space Administration grant NNX12AE70G, and multiple awards to support observations with Hubble Space Telescope through the Space Telescope Science Institute.
+Funding over the many years of the {\it Cosmicflows} project has been provided by the US National Science Foundation grant AST09-08846, the National Aeronautics and Space Administration grant NNX12AE70G, and multiple awards to support observations with HST through the Space Telescope Science Institute.
 The resources of the NASA-IPAC Extragalactic Database and HyperLEDA hosted in Lyon, France have been indispensable.
-B.E.S. was supported by the Marc J, Staley garduate fellowship at UC Berkeley.
+B.E.S. was supported by the Marc J, Staley graduate fellowship at UC Berkeley.